yerori/yerori/README.md

-### Hi there 👋
+### Hi there I'm yelee👋
 Good day!
-I am Yelee Kang who is interested in Web Development from South Korea.
+I am Yelee Kang who is looking for a web developer in South Korea.

 If you want to contact me, please leave me a message!

+<!--
 - 🔭 I’m currently looing for a web development job now.
-<!--

 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...